roytang/blog/content/about/site.md

   - Webmentions are handled via webmention.io.
   - content I post on Twitter, Instagram and other services are fed back into this site via custom Python scripts.
 - This site is hosted on [Webfaction](https://www.webfaction.com/?aid=7808) (affiliate link).
+- An off-site mirror/backup is generated every so often to [https://roytang.github.io/](https://roytang.github.io/).